 The world is rapidly transforming with the development and increasing adoption of new technologies.
 New technologies are affecting existing systems, and creating the path toward future global systems that were previously unimaginable (for example, universal basic income, self sovereign identities, and digital democracies).
 Right now these technological developments are happening in silos, emergent global systems remain underdeveloped, and the regulatory environment is ill informed.

 The World Legal Summit is a multi party initiative.
-It brings jurisdictions together in understanding and exploring the development of legislative frameworks for dealing with emerging technologies and related global systems.
+It brings jurisdictions together in understanding and building awareness of legislative frameworks and ethical considerations for dealing with emerging technologies and the global systems they’re enabling.